-At the Law Offices of John Day, we have two intake specialists, Penny Whitaker and Lauren Bates.
+At The Law Offices of John Day, P.C., we have two intake specialists, Penny Whitaker and Lauren Bates.
 When people call into the offices for a free consultation, Lauren and Penny take the basic accident information for a free review by one of our award-winning attorneys.
 Let me say, Penny and Lauren do a great job; they understand that when people call our office they are often confused about their rights and options, scared about what the future may bring and looking for help.
 And, we desperately want to help.
 But all too often, we can’t and that is where the disappointment comes in.
 This is never truer than when someone did do something wrong and injuries or death resulted.
 Let me explain.

 Without getting too technical, in order to be able to prevail in an injury or death lawsuit, we have to prove that someone did something legally wrong.
 Lawyers will often refer to this as a breach of a legal duty – like running a red light.
 After proving someone did something wrong, we have to prove that running the red light actually caused the accident.
 For instance, people run red lights all day everyday but it does not cause an accident.
 Lastly, we have to prove that accident caused some damage.
 For example, if someone runs a red light, causes an accident, but no one is hurt, then there is no injury case (just a case for property damage).
 Even when we can prove all these things, we must sometimes turn people away.
 There are a variety of reasons for this: the statute of limitations has run (the amount of time the law allows you to file your case); the injuries were not serious enough to warrant legal action and so the injury victim would be better handling it on their own with the adverse insurance company; the at-fault party does not have insurance and does not have any assets that can be seized to help compensate the injury victim, etc.